TheLux83/100-days-of-code/log.md

 **Thoughts:** I found out, that I forgot to implement pagination over alle three lists I'm showing.
 Vehicles, Companies and Invoices.
 Now everyone has pagination.
 Additionally I exported the code to an extra pagination.html for defragmentation.
 I started to implement django-tables2 to use pagination through a table, because alle invoices are shown on the detailpages of the vehicles and companies.
 I'll continue to work on that tomorrow

+### Day 69: April 23, 2020

+**Today's Progress**: Implemented a default value in my URLfields. deactivated django-tables2

+**Thoughts:** Got not much done today.
+I tried to customize the django-tables2 field, but it need an own class and it seems, that I cannot use my DetailView, if I want to customize it.
+Maybe I should ask in the subreddit how to do what I want to do.
+After that, I added an 'https://' default value in my URLfield, so that everyone knows, that this is required.
+Not the best solution, but a solution nonetheless.
+All in all this was not a very productive day